Fix internet connection problems on Android devices

 Check that Wi-Fi is turned on and you are connected.

-- Go to Settings > Wireless and Networks > Wi-Fi.
+- Go to Settings Wireless and Networks or Connections Wi-Fi.
+Depending on your device, these options may be different.

 - Turn Wi-Fi on.